SAP-archive/teched2020-DEV268/exercises/ex1/README.md

 The last four fields

-**`created_by`**
+- **`created_by`**
-**`created_at`**
+- **`created_at`**
-**`last_changed_by`**
+- **`last_changed_by`**
-**`last_changed_at`**
+- **`last_changed_at`**

 are also mandatory in a managed scenario.
 The framework expects these type of fields so that it is able to check when data has been created and changed.

-The usual process of development would be that you as a developer would now start to manually create the following repository objects
+The usual process of development would be that you as a developer would now start to manually create the following repository objects for each entity

-·	CDS interface view
+-	CDS interface view
-·	CDS projection view
+-	CDS projection view
-·	Metadata Extension view
+-	Metadata Extension view
-·	Behavior definition(s)
+-	Behavior definition
-·	Behavior implementation(s)
+-	Behavior implementation

 before you can start with the implementation of the business logic.

 To speed up the process we will use the RAP Generator that will generate a starter project for us containing all these objects.
-This way you can concentrate on developing the business logic of this extension scenario without the need to type lots of boilerplate coding beforehand.
+This way you can concentrate on developing the business logic of this extension scenario without the need to type lots of boiler plate coding beforehand.

 ## Generate a starter application